ethereum/ethereum-org-website/public/content/payments/index.md

 ![Ethereum logo on the computer screen](./computer.png)

-## Ethereum in action {#ethereum-in-action}

-Let's move beyond the theoretical and look at some concrete examples of how Ethereum payments are making a difference in the real world.

 ## Remittances: cheaper international transfers {#remittances}

 For millions of people working abroad, sending money back home is a regular necessity.
 Traditional remittance services often come with high fees and slow processing times.
 Ethereum offers a compelling alternative.